-- The state Department of Health announced 147 new cases of COVID-19 and six additional deaths related to the disease.
-Worth watching is the spread in Doña Ana County and the number of hospitalizations.
-Read more here.
+- The state of New Mexico announced 88 new cases of COVID-19 and 7 additional deaths related to the disease.
+See the details here.

-- Navajo health officials announced 125 new confirmed cases of COVID-19 and seven more deaths related to the disease.
-The Navajo Nation now has 6,275 confirmed cases, 292 total deaths and 2,997 recoveries.
+- On Tuesday, Navajo Nation health officials announced 39 new cases of COVID-19 and eight additional deaths related to the disease.
+The Navajo Nation now has confirmed 6,672 COVID-19 cases, with 3,277 recoveries, and 319 total deaths.

 - Because of the rising number of cases in Arizona, Navajo Nation President Jonathan Nez reinstated the weekend-long curfew across the Nation, the Farmington Daily Times reported.

 - A large food donation—60 tons—is headed to the tribal governments, the Albuquerque Journal reported.

 - Tribal casinos are opening, even as the state has urged them not to, the Santa Fe New Mexican reported.
 The state does not have authority over tribal governments.

 - The New Mexico Supreme Court also set a deadline for plea agreements ahead of trial, the Santa Fe New Mexican reported.

 - The State Forestry Director said that the COVID-19 pandemic is having an impact on wildfire operations, the Albuquerque Journal reported.

 - Stampede Meat said it has seen a drop in COVID-19 cases, the Las Cruces Sun-News reported.
 According to the company, the first round of tests had 7.5 percent positive tests, then 4.7 percent in the second round and finally 0.25 percent in the third round at the end of May.
 The state tested 982 people between the three rounds, the paper reported.

 - A survey of UNM students probed how they are coping with the COVID-19 pandemic, KRQE-TV reported.